Jesc06/Single-Page-Crud/README.md

 # 🧾 Single-Page-CRUD
-Create a simple one-page CRUD app using ASP.NET Core MVC
+This guide will show you how to build a simple one-page CRUD app using ASP.NET Core MVC, where you can add, view, edit, and delete data without switching pages.

-## ✅ Prerequisites

-- ✅ Visual Studio 2022 installed
-- ✅ .NET 8.0 or .NET 9.0 SDK installed

 ## 🛠️ Setup Instructions